artur-ciocanu/launch.en/help/extension-dev/overview.md

 As an example, an extension could provide a "show support chat" action type which could display a support chat dialog to help users who may be struggling while checking out.

-Action types typically consist of (1) a view shown within the tags application that allows users to modify settings for the action and (2) a library module emitted within the tag runtime library to interpret the settings and perform an action.
+Action types typically consist of (1) a view shown within the tags workspace that allows users to modify settings for the action and (2) a library module emitted within the tag runtime library to interpret the settings and perform an action.

 [Learn more](./web/action-types.md)